jurassic-c/Pynterface/docs/element.md

  - **options**: A python Dict object used to store options for the element's various states.

+ - **focus_grid** : A local focus grid.
+In the case of a simple element, the focus grid will be a 1x1 grid containing only a reference to the element.
+In the case of something more complex like an hbox or a vbox, this will likely be a grid containing the relative positions of all child elements.

  - **focus_coords**: The coordinates of the element on the Focus Grid.

  - **tab_order**: The element's tab order.
 This is set automatically.
 Currently, overriding it will do nothing.